 After basketball star Jason Collins came out as gay, a lot of Christians missed the mark with their responses.
 Here are four things you should never do—from a fellow Christian.

 My conservative Christian friends often say they are misunderstood: “I don’t hate gay people!
 I love them!”
 Okay, then.
 Show me that with your actions.
 Here’s how.

 I’m often asked if bisexuals are incapable of monogamy, since they’re attracted to both sexes.
 Here’s how I answered a reader with that question.

 I thought I knew the story of the Ugly Duckling.
 There was more to the story I didn’t know—and as a gay man, it made me cry.

 As a sheltered Christian kid, what I thought “homosexuality” meant was really different from what it actually means.
 Here’s what I wish I’d understood—because it would have changed how I felt about gay people.

 A Christian university invited me to publicly explain, in ten minutes, why I disagree with their policy on LGBT students and same-sex relationships.
 Here’s the video of that speech and the Q&A that followed.
 (I’ve also included a transcript of my speech itself.)

 A reader asks what I think a Christian perspective on being transgender should be.
 I think the answer is simple—even though the question is complicated.

 As a teenager, I thought that straight couples were about love and gay couples were about sex.
 I was wrong.

 [There’s lots more.
-Click for a complete list of my LGBT blog posts.]
+Click for a complete list of my LGBTQ blog posts.]